patrick-llgc/Learning-Deep-Learning/learning_pnc/pnc_notes.md

 ## Markov Decision Process

 - Why do we need decision making since we have planning already?
     - keywords: interaction and uncertainty.
-This makes the world probabilistic
+This makes the world probabilistic.
+Mainly from dynamic objects. —> **Interaction is actually the most difficult part of autonomous driving**, making it harder than robotics.
+It is like playing a game with probabilistic world model.
     - If the world is deterministic (geometry), there is no decision making needed.
 Searching, sampling, and optimization should be good enough.
     - For stochastic strategy, then MDP or POMDP.
     - Like RL, need to understand the entire problem setting to design S, A, R, and E.